By Adam Tong

 Indirect channel: online travel agency (OTA), GDS, Metasearch engine

 In the indirect channel, users typically search for flights using a flight booking engine on a third-party website or through a GDS terminal.
-Once the desired flight is selected, a third-party intermediary sends the booking request to GDS, which then accesses the airline’s central reservation system (CRS) to complete the flight booking process.
+Once the user selects a flight, the third-party intermediary sends the booking request to GDS, which accesses the airline’s CRS to complete the transaction.

 Direct channel: Airline eCommerce website